QuickSpot/walter-micropython/examples/walter_feels/README.md

 Copy `config.example.py`, rename it to `config.py`,
 and update the values as needed.
-Then, copy it to the board alongside `boot.py`:
+Then, copy it to the board:

 ```shell
 mpremote cp examples/walter_feels/config.py :config.py